Russian capsule carrying robot fails space station docking

 MOSCOW (AP) — A Russian space capsule carrying a humanoid robot has failed to dock as planned with the International Space Station.

-A statement from the Russian space agency Roscosmos said the failure to dock on Saturday was because of problems in the docking system, but didn’t give details.
+A statement from the Russian space agency Roscosmos said the failure on Saturday was because of problems in the docking system.
 It said the space station itself and the six-person crew are safe.

-Roscosmos head Dmitry Rogozin said that another docking attempt will be made on Sunday, according to state news agency Tass.
+Roscosmos head Dmitry Rogozin said on Twitter that a new docking attempt would be made on Tuesday.

 The capsule was launched Thursday as part of tests of a new rocket that is expected to replace the Soyuz-FG next year.

 It is carrying a robot called Fedor, which will perform two weeks of tests aboard the space station.
+Vladimir Solovyev, flight director for the Russian segment of the ISS, said the robot had not been taught how to manually conduct a docking.